Hike POS Review

 Cloud-Based Or Locally-Installed

 With its mobility and ultra-modern layout, Hike can fit in with virtually any retail store.
-I could see it working ideally in a clothing or furniture store format with a solid and intuitive inventory system, but it’s versatile enough to handle the food industry as well.
+I could see it working ideally in a clothing or furniture store format with its solid and intuitive inventory system, but it’s versatile enough to handle the food industry as well.

 It would not be a good fit for a large-scale, multistore restaurant.
 For cafes, food trucks, or smaller, independent restaurants where employees interact with customers, being able to bring the Hike POS directly to the table for easy ordering and payments is a very nice option.
+(Other options for restaurant-focused POS systems include Lightspeed Restaurant POS and Square for Restaurants.)

 Specific Size Of Business